SoftChef/cdk-iot-security/src/demo/fleet-provision/regular-mode/README.md

     curl https://www.amazontrust.com/repository/AmazonRootCA1.pem > src/demo/fleet-provision/regular-mode/certs/root_ca.cert.pem

+Fill up the template name, thing name, and AWS IoT Data-ATS endpoint in ```settings.json```.
+You can check the endpoint with the following command.

+    aws iot describe-endpoint --endpoint-type iot:Data-ATS

 Finally, the script ```connect.js``` use the certificate to connect to the AWS IoT through.

     node src/demo/fleet-provision/regular-mode/connect.js